Marcokorcak/ClickJacking/README.md

 <img src= "https://user-images.githubusercontent.com/77298953/210186483-013717a4-9f4a-4f24-9990-e773e9caaceb.PNG" width=70% height=70%>
 The image above shows the iframe that was added to the www.cjlab-attacker.com website

-Answer: In task 1, I was tasked with adding an iframe HTML element to the www.cjlab-
+Explanation:  In task 1, I was tasked with adding an iframe HTML element to the www.cjlab-

 attacker.com website.
 Along with adding the iframe, I also needed to modify the css file using the